Cellosaurus logo

 Index of questions

-Q02: How can I contact the Cellosaurus so as to propose an update to an existing entry or a new entry?
+Q02: How can I contact Cellosaurus so as to propose an update to an existing entry or a new entry?

-Q03: How frequently is the Cellosaurus upated?
+Q03: How frequently is Cellosaurus upated?

-Q04: Are plant cell lines going to be added to the Cellosaurus?
+Q04: Are all plant cell lines in Cellosaurus?

 Q06: Is it possible to directly indicate search terms in a URL?